Updated: Oct 3, 2022

-1. The process needs to exist, you cannot improve something that does not exist.
+1. The process needs to exist; you cannot improve something that does not exist.
 So, if you are trying to improve a process that all five employees in your department are doing differently, STOP.
-Get the team together first to come up with a process everyone agrees to follow consistently.
+Get the team together first to produce a process everyone agrees to follow consistently.
 Then, after a month or so of using the process, you can think of conducting a kaizen to improve it based on the team’s feedback.

 2. Leave the “I know the answer” at the door.
-You want to be open-minded or think outside the box when solutioning so narrowing it down to only the one thing you know and not listening to your team is going to limit your success.
+You want to be open-minded or think creatively when solutioning so narrowing it down to only the one thing you know and not listening to your team is going to limit your success.

 3. Always challenge the status quo.
 Continuous improvement means that you never reach the perfect process that won’t need to be changed.
 As you use the process, you learn from it and this is how you continuously think of ways of making the process easier, faster, or better.

 5. Always have the SMEs (Subject Matter Experts) in the room.
-You cannot make a decision of changing a process when you’re not the one actually using it.
+You cannot make a decision to change a process when you’re not the one actually using it.
 Get the right experts in the room so you can come up with the best solution.

 7. Set up your logistical needs as a checklist.
 Use a checklist to cover all the logistical points of the event.
-Where you will be conducting the event, what you will need, locations you plan to go see the process, etc. This will help you prepare for a successful event.
-If interested in a checklist, contact us at www.azconsulting-sp.com and we can supply you a sample.
+Where you will be conducting the event, what you will need, locations you plan to go-see the process, etc. This will help you prepare for a successful event.
+If interested in a checklist, contact us at www.azconsulting-sp.com and we can supply you with a sample.

 Conducting a Kaizen event